aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Prompt.md

 * If [flagvar](../../../Flags%20arrays/flagvar.md) 0 is set to -555, [textbox](../../Notable%20local%20variable/textbox.md) will be forced to not be shrunk.
 This is expected to be set before this command is processed.
 * The input string will be overwritten completely with the text obtained from the corresponding `promptpointers` associated with the option prepended with |[blank](Blank.md)\| and then [OrganiseLines](../../Related%20Systems/Automatic%20Line%20Breaks/OrganiseLines.md) will be called on it if `linebreak` is not null.
+* If [Questprompt](Questprompt.md) was in effect, this will append a string to handle the confirmation of a [BoardQuests](../../../Enums%20and%20IDs/BoardQuests.md) being taken.
+Check the [Questprompt](Questprompt.md) page for more details on how this string is determined.
 * Setup the `promptbox` to have a shrink animation.
 * Destroys the `promptbox` in 0.5 seconds.
 * Reset `promptpick` to -1.